 Dept. of Justice, P.O.Box 629, Raleigh, NC 27602-0629

 North Carolina Escheat – A gift certificate bearing an expiration date is deemed abandoned after 3 years of dormancy.
 North Carolina Gen. Stat. § 116B-53(c)(8).
-Gift certificates are not deemed abandoned if they state that they do not expire, bear no expiration date, or state that their expiration date does not apply in North Carolina.
+Gift certificates are not deemed abandoned if they state that they do not expire, bear any expiration date, or state that their expiration date does not apply in North Carolina.
 North Carolina Gen. Stat. § 116B-5354(b).

 North Dakota: